Healthcare in Bahrain: History

 The second hospital to open in Bahrain, in 1937, was the Awali Hospital.
 It was built close to the Bahrain Petroleum Company (Bapco) refinery to help and support Bapco employees and their families with advanced medical care.

 The first public hospital, and also tertiary hospital, to open in Bahrain was the Salmaniya Medical Complex, in the Salmaniya district of Manama, in 1957.
 The Psychiatric Hospital is the only such public hospital in the country.
-Private hospitals are also present throughout the country, such as the International Hospital of Bahrain.
+Private hospitals are also present throughout the country, such as the Bahrain Specialist Hospital and the now-defunct International Hospital of Bahrain.

 The Bahrain Defence Force – Royal Medical Services (BDF-RMS) started in 1968 as a small clinic.
 But, the BDF-RMS grew from a small operation into a 120 bed hospital, when in formally opened on 5 February 1979.

+The COVID-19 pandemic in Bahrain started in February 2020 with its first reported case.
+Over the following two years, Bahrain reported more than 696,000 confirmed cases and 1,548 fatalities from COVID-19.
+Its national response to the pandemic drew praise from the World Health Organization which launched a case study into the Kingdom's response.